-- (3) As of July 31 of each year, and prior to January 1 of the succeeding year, the Commission Division shall determine the balance of each employer's account and shall furnish him with a statement of all charges and credits thereto.
-At the same time the Commission Division shall notify each employer of his rate of contributions as determined for the succeeding calendar year pursuant to this section.
-Such determination shall become final unless the employer files an application for review or redetermination prior to May 1 following the effective date of such rates.
-The Commission Division may redetermine on its own motion within the same period of time. - Transfer of account. -(4)
+(3) As of July 31 of each year, and prior to January 1 of the succeeding year, the Commission-Division-shall determine the balance of each employer's account and shall furnish him with a statement of all charges and credits thereto.
+At the same time the Commission-Division-shall notify each employer of his rate of contributions as determined for the succeeding calendar year pursuant to this section.
+Such determination shall become final unless the employer files an application for review or redetermination prior a. ...

+49 50 to May 1 following the effective date of such rates.
+The Commission Division may redetermine on its own motion within the same period of time.

+(4) Transfer of account. -